 1. You do Have an Extra Budget

-But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s in your budget and can still seem to be a worthy purchase.
+But of course, as there’s a full price range of the premium Shopify themes, you can easily find and stay with a theme that’s within your budget and still seems to be a worthy purchase.

-After all, you don’t want to buy a theme just for the sake of it as it’d only mean wasting that money away.
+After all, you don’t want to buy a theme just for its sake as it’d only mean wasting that money away.

 2. No Free Theme for Your Niche

-If you have a creative mind, then it may not be an issue.
-But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche, so that you can easily get started with a few tweaks around the corners.
+It may not be an issue if you have a creative mind.
+But otherwise, you’d be better off with a theme whose demo template is specifically made for your niche so that you can quickly get started with a few tweaks around the corners.

 3. You Have a Specific Design in Mind

-You’ve checked your competition and you’ve seen a few successful eCommerce stores in other niches.
+You’ve checked your competition and seen a few successful eCommerce stores in other niches.
 Now, you already have a rough idea of what you really want in your Shopify store, be it features or the layout.
 Then you should find and buy a premium theme that satisfies your specific needs.

 But you should never go out of your budget to afford it.
-If you don’t have much knowledge or experience with eCommerce, then you’d be shooting in your foot by spending more than you would make through your store.
+If you don’t have much knowledge or experience with eCommerce, you’d be shooting in your foot by spending more than you would make through your store.

 Conclusion: Should You Pick a Free or a Paid Shopify Theme?

 Both free and paid Shopify themes have perks and disadvantages over each other.

 Free themes don’t put a burden on your pocket and load faster, even on a slower internet, yet look appealing to the eye.
 But they don’t have that many (if any) features to aid you in generating more sales.

 So, I hope that this insight did help you in deciding what theme you should pick for yourself.

-But if that doesn’t happen, then check out this list of amazing paid Shopify themes.
+But if that doesn’t happen, check out this list of unique paid Shopify themes.